kodadot/nft-gallery/QA.md

 - Strong communication skills for effective collaboration with the community and team
 - Familiarity with KodaDot's coding conventions and recommendations

+## Quality Assurance

+To have a faster pace of development, as our current pace of pull-requests was hitting 250 pull-requests in February on a monthly average, we've realized we need more people to participate and to share more humble and honest feedback with developers on their work.

+The result would be that we could deliver user experience quality in a shorter time window.
+It's pretty natural that developers sometimes miss delivering the 100% specification in an issue or something breaks.
+It happens, and no need to make drama out of it.
+Everyone is learning.

+Until we have e2e tests complete on KodaDot, we would like to happily reward your participation for your input on our pull-requests to the codebase.

+To participate, you must respect our code of conduct below.

+## Code of Conduct

+- Demonstrating empathy and kindness toward other people
+- Being respectful of differing opinions, viewpoints, and experiences
+- Giving and gracefully accepting constructive feedback
+- Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+- Focusing on what is best not just for us as individuals, but for the overall community
+- You can read more about our [CODE_OF_CONDUCT](https://github.com/kodadot/nft-gallery/blob/main/CODE_OF_CONDUCT.md)

+## Rewards

+Once we are satisfied with your approach, we can give you rewards for reviewing our pull-requests.

+This is still undergoing the thought process and experiment to establish a fixed amount of rewards for participation.

+The base range where we value your contribution is around $20-$50.
+If there is an opportunity for you to be a technical contributor and make origin pull-request suggestions (what and why should be done another way), the possibility raises up to $100.

 ## Opportunities at KodaDot

 - Full-time Quality Assurance Specialist